 - Liver damage can occur when statins cause an increase in liver enzymes that help digestion.

-The American Heart Association journal, Circulation: Cardiovascular Quality and Outcomes, published a report on an exhaustive analysis of 135 randomized controlled trials.
-Researchers found that side effects varied depending on which statin an individual took.
-People taking simvastatin and pravastatin had fewer side effects.
+The American Heart Association journal, Circulation: Cardiovascular Quality and Outcomes, published a report on an analysis of 135 randomized controlled trials.
+Researchers found that side effects varied depending on which statin a person took.

-The study concluded that statins are generally safe and that side effects were not common.
-It also found that the benefits of statins outweigh the risks for most people.
+The study concluded that statins are generally safe and that serious side effects were not common.
+It also found that the benefits of statins outweighed the risks for most people.

 Are statins good or bad for you?
-Ultimately, it’s up to you and your doctor to discuss the risks and benefits of statins, based on your unique health status.
+Ultimately, it depends on your risk factors and your health status.